Pipeline pressure control using the Chart block

-In this example we will create control logic for pipeline pressure control.
-To create the algorithm we will use the Chart block of the finite automata library.
+In this example, we will create a control logic for regulating the pipeline pressure.
+To create the algorithm, we will use the Chart block of the finite state machine library.

-.
-In this case we will briefly describe the model and focus on the points necessary for control.
+A detailed description of the pipeline model is provided in the example along the following path:/user/start/examples/physmod/liquid_pressure_regulator.
+In this case, we will briefly describe the model and focus on the points necessary for management.

-The structure diagram of the model is presented below and also in the model hydro_control_chart.engee
+The structural diagram of the model is presented below, as well as in the model hydro_control_chart.engee.

-We need to maintain the pressure in the Volume block.
-The change in pressure is due to accidental leakage.
-There is a Pressure Sensor in the circuit to measure the pressure.
-The pressure needs to be maintained according to the Setting.
+We need to maintain the pressure in the Volume unit.
+The pressure change is due to accidental leakage.
+For pressure measurement, a ** Pressure sensor** is present in the circuit.
+The pressure must be maintained according to the setpoint.

 Control logic

-The Controller inputs two signals: setpoint and sensor value.
-The signal from the Controller output is input to the Valve.
+To the entrance of the block The controller receives two signals: the setpoint and the value from the sensor.
+The signal from the output of the Controller is sent to the input of the Valve unit.
 This signal determines the cross-sectional area.

-The Chart block of the Controller contains three states.
-In the initial state, the difference between the set pressure and the measured pressure is determined.
-Then three transitions are possible.
+The Chart block from the Controller model contains three states.
+In the initial state, the difference between the set and measured pressure values is determined.
+Then there are three possible transitions.

-, if the difference is negative and exceeds the set threshold.
-In this case we minimise the cross-sectional area of the orifice; - To the state
+lowif the difference is negative and exceeds the specified threshold.
+In this case, we minimize the cross-sectional area of the cathode hole.; - In the state of

-, if the difference is positive and exceeds the set threshold.
-Set the maximum cross-sectional area; - If the error is within the requested value, we stay in the initial state.
+upif the difference is positive and greater than the set threshold.
+We set the maximum cross-sectional area; - If the error is within the threshold value, we remain in the initial state.

-Let's run the model and plot the graphs to evaluate the results.
+Let's run the model and build graphs to evaluate the results.

 Defining the function to load and run the model